re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 sidebar_position: 2
 ---

-# Observability data
+# Reliability data

 Now, let's compute the first health data.
 We will use the re_data configuration already defined in the project.
-Check it out **[in our repo](https://github.com/re-data/re-data/blob/master/getting_started/toy_shop/dbt_project.yml)** - or in your own editor.
+Check it out **[in our repo](https://github.com/re-data/re-data/blob/master/getting_started/toy_shop/dbt_project.yml)**

 ## First re_data run